Impact

 Risk and Exploitability

-Chromium classifies the vulnerability with a medium severity.
-EPSS data is not available, and the KEV status indicates it is not listed in the CISA KEV catalog, suggesting limited public exploitation.
+Chromium classifies the vulnerability with a medium severity (CVSS score 4.3).
+The EPSS score is below 1%, indicating a very low probability of exploitation.
+The KEV status shows it is not listed in CISA KEV, suggesting limited public exploitation.
 The attack requires an attacker to deliver malicious traffic while the user employs the Password Manager, indicating a remote, user‑interaction‑based vector that can compromise credential confidentiality and integrity.
+The vulnerability is a classic input‑validation failure (CWE‑20) and can also be considered a cross‑site scripting flaw (CWE‑79).

 OpenCVE Enrichment